Contest a Will with and experienced Sydney Lawyer

 If you believe you have been inadequately provided for in someone’s Will, we can help you get what you are legally entitled to.

-Our Sydney Lawyers will evaluate your claim and provide you with swift feedback regarding your prospects of success.
+Our Sydney Will dispute lawyers will evaluate your claim and provide you with swift feedback regarding your prospects of success.
 Making a Family Provision Application to the Supreme Court can be a daunting experience, however our team will do everything they can to reduce your stress, and keep you updated throughout the entire process.

 We are proud of our long-standing history achieving a high rate of success in Family Provision Claims.
 Find out where you stand today.